barryclark/jekyll-now/_posts/VRD/2017-02-22-IntegerVulnerabilities.md

 This post will be looking at how the integer overflow and underflow works in both x86 and ARM.
 Integer vulnerabilities are common in many applications and can affect the application in a small way, and in a costly way.
 An example of an integer overflow causing a significant amount of damage, is the [ARIANE 5 Explosion](https://www.youtube.com/watch?v=qnHn8W1Em6E).
 This was due to a data conversion between a 64bit floating point and a 16 bit signed integer.
-The inquiry board write up is worth a read and can be found here [Inquiry Board](http://www-users.math.umn.edu/~arnold/disasters/ariane5rep.html)
+The inquiry board write up is worth a read and can be found here [Inquiry Board](http://www-users.math.umn.edu/~arnold/disasters/ariane5rep.html).<br>
 *All code demonstrated below was compiled on Ubuntu 16.04 LTS, using the GCC compiler*
 # What is an integer?
 An integer is a 32-bit/4-byte sized variable which holds values ranging from -2147483648 to 2147483647.
 The following code block will help demonstrate these values.
 In C, the int value by default is signed.
 Meaning that an integer can be both negative and positive, which can lead to problems when the value goes out of bounds of an array.

-## Demonstration of the size, minimum and maximum of the type 'int'.
+## Demonstration of size, minimum and maximum of the type 'int'.
 ~~~c
 #include <stdio.h>
 #include <limits.h>